 About 41% of the 720,000 Philadelphians currently enrolled in Medicare Parts A and B are also enrolled in a Medicare Advantage plan.
-This article will review the supplemental plans available to Medicare recipients in Philadelphia.
+This article will review the Philadelphia Pennsylvania Medicare plans available to Medicare recipients.

 Although Medicare beneficiaries all receive the same Original Medicare benefits, they can choose how they receive them.
 One option is to add a Medicare Advantage plan.

-Medicare beneficiaries have an average of 39 Medicare Advantage options to choose from in 2022, more than twice as many as they had in 2017.
+Medicare beneficiaries have an average of 39 Medicare Advantage options in 2023, more than twice as many as they had in 2017.

 |PLAN||PREMIUM||MOOP||Plan Type||Star Rating|